themology/multi-file-uploader/README.md

 This script could be integrated into a form without a conflict, as it does only use pure javascript/jQuery to upload binary files.

+###Features###

+* Fully customizable progress bar is included.
+* Drag and drop files straight from desktop.
+* Automatically retry uploading the failed piece.
+* Write your own custom validator.
+* Delete what you don't need.
+* Mobile Friendly.
+Work beautifully for:
+		* iOS
+		* Android

+* and many more.

 ###Setup###